Precioux/Vehicle-Factory/README.md

 ## Database Schema

- The database schema is defined in the schema.sql file.
+ The database schema is defined in the phase2.sql file.
 It includes the following tables:

     customers: stores information about customers who have purchased vehicles
     employees: stores information about employees who work at the factory